 Let’s think about this for a second – what will “Uber for logistics” look like exactly?
 The company recently opened a bike courier service called UberRUSH, but it was just an experiment.
 Kalanick has also waxed poetic on the beauty of self-driving cars, but those vehicles probably won’t become commonplace for ten or twenty years.
 “Uber for logistics” might also mean the company commits to Kozmo-esque delivery – ice cream, newspapers, and Starbucks on demand – but beyond brand clout (which shouldn’t be underestimated), there’s little evidence that Uber can add value to this already fragmented sector.
 Needless to say, a shiny Uber Mercedes won’t be used to deliver your pizza anytime soon.

-In Asia, however, where the logistics industry remains less sophisticated than that of the US, “Uber for logistics” is already happening.
-Moreover, the companies offering logistics-on-demand face a market size that likely far exceeds the market for late-night fried chicken.
+In Asia, however, “Uber for logistics” is already happening.
+Moreover, the companies offering logistics-on-demand face a market size that far exceeds the market for late-night fried chicken.
 By shunning fancy black cars in favor of no-frills white vans and trucks, Hong Kong’s Easyvan and Gogovan have beat Uber to the punch.

 Applying logic to logistics